Code-Institute-Submissions/urban-paws/README.md

 #### Wireframes

+The wireframes were developed using [Balsamiq](https://balsamiq.com/).

 -   Small device [wireframes](design/Urban_Paws_Wireframes_Small_v1.0.pdf)
 -   Medium device [wireframes](design/Urban_Paws_Wireframes_Medium_v1.0.pdf)
 -   Large device [wireframes](design/Urban_Paws_Wireframes_Large_v1.0.pdf)

 After the initial design was agreed the following changes were made:

--   The Contact Us page was replaced with a contact form modal.
+-   The Contact Us page was replaced with a contact form modal as this was considered a cleaner implementation of the form.
 -   The main Shop page was removed to simplify he website design and layout.
 -   An About Us page was added to include the team member profiles.
 -   As shopping basket functionality has not been developed a decision was made to simplify the product card layout and provide a link to Amazon.co.uk.